Guide to establishing Missouri residency

 - Once you have been granted Missouri residency, you must maintain continuous enrollment for the Fall and Spring semesters.
 Should you not attend school for one of these semesters, you will be required to re-establish your eligibility to pay in-state tuition/fees.

 Additional information to consider

 - Once you establish Missouri residency, you will become a Missouri resident for fee purposes at MU.
 Should you decide to return to your home state after becoming a Missouri resident, you could be required to re-establish residency.

 - Please contact the Cashier's Office at 573-882-3097 or email@example.com with questions about your bill.

 - If you are under 21, before your parents take you off their federal income tax return, make sure that they check with their health insurance provider to ensure their insurance company will continue to cover you if you are no longer considered a dependent for tax purposes.

 - For Financial Aid applicants, this form is for residency purposes only and does not demonstrate independent student status for financial aid purposes.
 You must answer NO to the emancipated minor question on the FAFSA unless you can provide a copy of a court's decision that you were an emancipated minor before reaching the age of majority in your state of legal residence.
 If you receive financial aid, please contact the Office of Student Financial Aid at 573-882-7506 or firstname.lastname@example.org to determine how changing your residency might affect your award.

 - If you are a student-athlete, you must notify the Athletic Compliance Office that you are applying for Missouri residency.

 - If you are a non-U.S. citizen but have a U.S. Permanent Resident Card, please provide a copy of your card.

-If you have questions or need assistance, please contact the MU Residency Office:
+If you have questions or need assistance, please contact the Residency Department of the University Registrar: